fleetdm/fleet/handbook/community.md

 2. Item two
 ```

-This ordered list will render correctly as:
+This ordered list will render correctly as

 1. Item one